-The MI-SBTDC will review the application to determine eligibility.
-A Company that meets the eligibility requirements and submits a complete application will receive an ETF Commitment Letter from the MI-SBTDC within five (5) business days of the ETF application.
+The MI-SBDC will review the application to determine eligibility.
+A Company that meets the eligibility requirements and submits a complete application will receive an ETF Commitment Letter from the MI-SBDC within five (5) business days of the ETF application.

-Upon receiving a Commitment Letter from the MI-SBTDC, the Company may include the Letter in its SBIR/STTR proposal to the appropriate federal agency.
+Upon receiving an ETF Commitment Letter from the MI-SBDC, the Company may include the Letter in its SBIR/STTR proposal to the appropriate federal agency.

 ETF submissions received after the federal SBIR/STTR submission deadline will not be accepted.

-If a Company is successful in receiving an SBIR/STTR award, it must submit the following documents to the MI-SBTDC:
+If a Company is successful in receiving an SBIR/STTR award, it must submit the following documents to the MI-SBDC: